chiehwun/2021-NCKU_ORA/README.md

 ### What is Motion Planning?

 ![](https://control.com/uploads/articles/image18.jpg)
 Motion planning is commonly used in robotics and manufacturing.
-For example, industrial robots and CNC machine tools have multiple positionong axes that must move in a coordinated fashion along precisely defined paths to accomplish their program tasks.
+For example, industrial robots and CNC machine tools have multiple positioning axes that must move in a coordinated fashion along precisely defined paths to accomplish their program tasks.

 #### Forward Kinematics

 Forward kinematics performs the transformation from **joint space** to **cartesian space**.

-:bulb: Watch [this video](https://youtu.be/rA9tm0gTln8) for more information.
+:bulb: Watch [this video](https://youtu.be/rA9tm0gTln8) for more information

 ### What is Metaheuristic Algorithm?